dqdang/dqdang.github.io/_posts/2020-09-22-environment.markdown

 *Set of environment scripts for future reference.*

 Unfortunately for tree huggers, this isn't one of those posts.
+Sorry.

 I have a couple scripts to recreate a development enviroment I'm comfortable with.